 Product: WordPress hosting.

 Target market: Small business owners and people who need websites.

 Primary benefit: Web hosting without issues.

 What makes this value proposition unique?
-The focus on perfection at all levels so you don’t have to worry about your site going down or having any issues.
+The focus on perfection at all levels, so you don’t have to worry about your site going down.
 This is the most important aspect of WordPress hosting that many companies ignore mentioning in their marketing.

 25. JORD: “Luxury Hand-Crafted All-Natural Wooden Watches”

 Target market: Stylish men and women with a taste for craftsmanship.